weweb-assets/ww-dialog/AI.md

    - Never generate a dialog with just a trigger, prefer to generate a button
    - Avoid generating a dialog unless the user explicitly asks for it (e.g for dashboards or other examples, just generate a button that does nothing)
    - The elments inside the dialog popup and their variables do not exist when the dialog is closed.
 If you want to access them in a formula or workflow, you need to open the dialog first.
-   - A dialog must be the child of another element or section, even without a trigger element.
+   - A dialog must be the child of another element or section else it will not be included in the page.
    - This element cannot be placed inside a repeat

 Example:
 <elements>
+{"uid":"container","tag":"ww-div","props":{...},"styles":{...}","children":{"children":[{"uid":"dialog"}]}}
 {"uid":"dialog","tag":"ww-dialog","props":{"default":{"type":"modal","align":"center","modal":false,"overlay":true,"trigger":true,"escClose":true,"animation":"slide-in","sideModal":"middle","sideSheet":"right","preventScroll":true,"animationEasing":"linear","customPositionX":"10%","customPositionY":"10px","slideInDirection":"top","animationDuration":200,"triggerClickOpens":true,"clickOutsideCloses":true,"overlayClickCloses":true,"preventInteractionsOutside":true,"text":"New text"}},"styles":{"default":{"display":"flex","alignItems":"flex-end","flexDirection":"column","justifyContent":"space-around"}},"children":{"triggerElement":{"uid":"trigger"},"contentElement":{"uid":"content"},"overlayElement":{"uid":"overlay"}}}
 {"uid":"trigger","tag":"ww-div","name":"Trigger","children":{"children":[{"uid":"trigger_button"},{"uid":"trigger_text"}]}}
 {"uid":"trigger_button","tag":"ww-button","props":{"default":{"disabled":false,"fontStyle":"ww-font-style-text","buttonType":"button","hasLeftIcon":false,"hasRightIcon":false,"text":{"en":"Button"}}},"styles":{"default":{"cursor":"pointer","height":"38px","padding":"8px 16px","aspectRatio":"unset","borderRadius":"6px","backgroundColor":"#000000","color":"#FFFFFF","fontSize":"14px","fontWeight":500,"lineHeight":"20px"}}}